Guaranteed Admission to SDSU for SDCCD Students

 Timeline

-• Application Timeline: October 1-December 1
+• Application Opens: August 1

-• Academic History and Prerequisite Information (coursework and grades) Updates in Cal State Apply: Early January-January 31
+• Academic History and Prerequisite Information (coursework and grades) Updates in Cal State Apply: early January–January 31

 • Intent to Enroll Deadline: May 1

-• Partial Transcript Deadline (including all coursework at SDCCD and all other colleges attended with all grades through winter 2026): May 1
+• Partial Transcript Deadline (including all coursework at SDCCD and all other colleges attended with all grades through winter 2027): May 1

 • Final Transcript Deadline: June 30